Keeping the back of the eye healthy and clear of debris

 Photoreceptors develop a specialised domain that harvests and constantly renews light.
 This renewal process involves the shedding of old material, which is then internalised by the RPE to clear it away from the retina.
 This internalisation process is called phagocytosis.

 If the RPE is defective, this debris accumulates and the retina degenerates.
-In cells from patients suffering from some forms of inherited blindness, this ability to clear away the debris can stop working.
+In cells from patients experiencing some forms of inherited blindness, this ability to clear away the debris can stop working.

 Age-related loss of vision can also be aggravated by impaired phagocytosis.